 Reproduction

-Most sea cucumbers have distinct sexes, with individuals classified as either male or female.
-They reproduce by releasing sperm and eggs into the water during external fertilization.
-Following fertilization, the eggs grow into free-swimming larvae before settling and transforming into juvenile sea cucumbers.
-Some species can reproduce by themself.
+Most Sea Cucumbers have distinct sexes, with individuals classified as either male or female.
+They reproduce by males releasing sperm and females releasing eggs into the water during external fertilization.
+Sea Cucumbers can also reproduce asexually through budding, where a new individual grows from an outgrowth or bud on the parent’s body.

 Threats